motibytes/motibytes.github.io/_posts/2019-08-01-What-I-am-Reading.md

 __Books Finished__

+Man's Search for Meaning

 Everything is Here to Help You

 The Alchemist

 Who Do You Think You Are?
-The Healing Power of your Sacred Self
+The Healing Power of your Sacred Self  -- kinda meh

-Original Self
+Original Self -- kinda meh

 Mastery